Rafal-Maszlej/ctf-writeups/EASYCTF_(2017)/Useless_Python-re50/README.md

 s = ''.join(chr(int(i, base=16)) for i in s)
 ```

-First line divides the encoded string into two-character parts and writes everything to the list.
+First line divides the encoded string into two-character parts and writes everything to a list.

 Next, each item in the list is first converted to int in a decimal system, then to a char, and then the whole is combined into one string.